leomariga/ProactiveAgent/README.md

 from proactiveagent import ProactiveAgent, OpenAIProvider

 # Create a proactive agent
+# Define in natural language the frequency of response
 agent = ProactiveAgent(
     provider=OpenAIProvider(model="gpt-5-nano",),
     system_prompt="You are a casual bored teenager.
-Answer like you're texting a friend",

-    # Define in natural language the frequency of response
-    decision_config={
-        'wake_up_pattern': "Use the pace of a normal text chat", }
+Answer like you're texting a friend", decision_config={'wake_up_pattern': "Use the pace of a normal text chat",}
 )

-# Add response callback
+# Add response callback and start agent thread
 def on_response(response: str):
     print(f"🤖 AI: {response}")

 agent.add_callback(on_response)

-# Start the agent thread and chat
 agent.start()
 agent.send_message("Hey! whatsup?")

 # You can add a loop to keep sending the agent more messages! see our examples.
 ```